csknk/bootstrap-carousel-thumbnail-nav/readme.md

 ##Mobile Swipe Support
 I used the [touchSwipe jQuery plugin](https://github.com/mattbryson/TouchSwipe-Jquery-Plugin/blob/master/jquery.touchSwipe.js) to achieve swipe support for mobile devices.
 This plugin is copyright (c) 2010 Matt Bryson and is dual licensed under the MIT or GPL Version 2 licenses.

+**/assets/js/vendor/jquery.touchSwipe.min.js** and the control script, **/assets/js/vendor/touchControl.js** are enqueued in the function presented above.
+Contents of touchControl.js:

 I plan to build in conditional logic so that touchSwipe is only loaded for mobile devices.

 ```